shazbits/P4Gutter/README.md

 # P4Gutter
 ----------

-Sublime Text 3 plugin to display Perforce diffs in the gutter.
+Sublime Text 2 plugin to display Perforce diffs in the gutter.
 See additions, deletions, and modifications.

 ## Note

-*This project is not actively maintained.
-I no longer have access to a P4 server to test against.*
+This plugin works well alongside of the [Perforce](https://github.com/ericmartel/Sublime-Text-2-Perforce-Plugin) and [Python Flake8 Lint](https://github.com/dreadatour/Flake8Lint) plugins.

 ### Looks like
 ![screenshot](screenshot.png)

 ### Installation
-Look for the *P4Gutter* package in Sublime [Package Control](https://sublime.wbond.net/).
+Download this project and place it in your Sublime Text 2 Packages folder (click on <kbd>Preferences</kbd> > <kbd>Browse Packages...</kbd> to open this folder).

 ### Setup